We welcome and encourage applications from talented students from all backgrounds. This page guides you through the application process.

 For many courses, we’re happy to receive applications for deferred entry, which can be submitted during your last year at school.
 We’d encourage you to use your personal statement to explain your reasons for taking a gap year.
 Please note that you’ll still need to meet any conditions of your offer in the academic year in which you apply.

 However, for some particularly competitive courses we’re not able to consider applications for deferred entry.
 This is because we receive a high number of applications to these programmes and we need to assess all applications for a given year of entry at the same time to ensure fairness.
-Check Course Search to find out whether we accept deferred entry for a course.
+Check Course Search to find out whether we accept deferred entry for your chosen course.

 Transferring from another university

-We advise that your school includes information about your mitigating circumstances in the reference that they write as part of your UCAS form and, where possible, expect that this should have been taken into consideration by the exam board so that any adjustments could be made during assessment and marking.
+We advise that your school includes information about your mitigating circumstances in the reference that they write as part of your UCAS application and, where possible, expect that this should have been taken into consideration by the exam board so that any adjustments could be made during assessment and marking.
 If you’d like to discuss your situation, please contact the admissions team for your course, using the contact details on the course page.